Torres-tech/torres-tech.github.io/README.md

-# Dang Lam - Portfolio Website
+# Khang Lam - Portfolio Website

 A modern, responsive portfolio website built with HTML, CSS, and JavaScript.
 This website showcases your skills, experience, and projects as a Full Stack Engineer.